 2. Prepare questions

-You will be meeting a lot of staff and students at each booth that are eager to help you and answer any questions about their school.
-In the moment, you may not be able to think of anything to ask because there will be a lot of information coming your way.
-Prepare some key questions you want to ask every school you’re interested in and you will get a lot more out of your time at OUF!
+You may not be able to think of anything to ask in the moment, so it's a good idea to think of your questions in advance.
+Prepare some key questions you want to ask every school you’re interested in so you can compare the answers—this will help you get a lot more out of your time at OUF!